newnightcoder/100daysofcode/LOG DAY 61.md

 **what i did:**

-- i followed laszlo's steps/explanations to FIX the issue and have the levels display one after the other! and it's WORKING! (except for level1, i have to fix my own bug lol).
+- i followed Laszlo's steps/explanations to FIX the issue and have the levels display one after the other! and it's WORKING! (except for level1, i have to fix my own bug lol).
 - i also tried to figure out how to use the debugger tool.

 **what i learned:**